 Do I qualify for bankruptcy?
 That is a question many Americans ask themselves each day.
-If you are struggling with debts you cannot pay, you may qualify to file for debt relief under Chapter 7 of the Bankruptcy Code.
+If you're struggling with debts you can't pay, you may qualify to file for debt relief under Chapter 7 of the Bankruptcy Code.

 Before you begin the process to determine if you can file a Chapter 7 bankruptcy case, it helps to understand what a Chapter 7 case involves.
-A Chapter 7 bankruptcy case allows a debtor to get rid of most, if not all, the debtor’s unsecured debts.
+A Chapter 7 bankruptcy case allows a filer (called the "debtor") to get rid of most, if not all, or their unsecured debts.
 In most cases, the debtor gets rid of all debt while keeping all property.

 A Chapter 7 bankruptcy filing can eliminate debts including:

 Unpaid rent or lease payments

 Old personal income taxes

 Some debts are non-dischargeable in bankruptcy, including alimony, child support, and student loans.

 Secured debts must be paid if you want to keep the property you used as collateral to obtain the loan.
 However, you can get rid of secured debt in Chapter 7 by surrendering the property.

 By surrendering secured collateral through a Chapter 7 case, you get rid of the debt without worrying about owing the creditor a deficiency judgment if the sales proceeds from the property don't cover the full loan balance.

 Filing a Chapter 7 bankruptcy case helps you get out of financial trouble when you find yourself hopelessly struggling to pay debts you can't afford to pay.
 A Chapter 7 bankruptcy discharge gives you the freedom you need from financial problems so that you can focus on a better future for you and your family.